Managing Projects in the Digital Age

 • Assessment

-The assessment form consists of a group-based written project assignment.
-There can be a maximum of three people per group, and students have two months to complete the project assignment.
+The assessment consists of a group-based written project assignment.
+Groups may have a maximum of three members, and students are given two months to complete the assignment.

 • Grading Scale